gitudn/Snap-Craft/README.md

 # Snap Craft

 Welcome to Snap Craft!
-This is a simple front-end project aimed at creating a social media photo editing app using HTML and CSS.
+This is a simple front-end project aimed at creating a social media photo editing app using HTML and CSS, inspired by Canva.

 ## About

-Snap Craft is a personal project where I'm exploring HTML and CSS to build a basic photo editing application for social media platforms.
+Snap Craft is a personal project where I'm exploring HTML and CSS to build a basic photo editing application for social media platforms, inspired by Canva's functionality and design.

 ## Technologies Used